Picture yourself here

 University College for Academic Success is dedicated to ensuring a smooth transition to college with support for every aspect of your first-year experience, preparing you for graduation and beyond.
 Our Honors Program offers academically talented students the opportunity to broaden their intellectual development and strengthen their preparation in their major fields of study.
 Our Center for Career and Experiential Education offers more than 1,000 internship opportunities inside and outside the state, dozens of volunteer and service opportunities, and career planning that begins your freshman year.

 You’ll fit in here

 We’re proud that our campus community is rich in diverse cultures, lifestyles, beliefs, religions, political affiliations, and philosophies.
-Our 14,000 undergraduates and 2,200 graduate students come from 44 U.S. states and territories and 67 nations, and 21% identify themselves as students of color.
-Typically more than half of our new student population is from outside Rhode Island.
+Our 14,000 undergraduates and 2,200 graduate students come from 42 US states and territories and 67 nations, and 23% identify themselves as students of color.
+Typically, more than half of our new student population is from outside Rhode Island.

-About 6,200 students live on campus in the University’s 24 campus residence halls, suites, and apartments; 17 sororities, fraternities, and specialty houses; our Women’s Center; and our international engineering houses.
+About 6,200 students live on campus in the University’s 24 campus residence halls, suites, and apartments; 16 sororities, fraternities, and specialty houses; our Women’s Center; and our International Engineering houses.
 Living and Learning Communities on campus allow students with similar academic interests to live and study together.
 In May 2015 we opened the nation’s first purpose-designed, freestanding LGBTQ Center, offering a wide range of programs and an inclusive environment for lesbian, gay, bisexual, and transgender community members and supporters.
 Many students rent houses and apartments in nearby beach communities, and a small number commute from home.